13 films everyone should watch and why—as voted by you

 Ever find yourself unsure of what movie to watch?
 Have you spent so much time looking at the options on a streaming service that you could have finished a film in the time it took you to pick one?
 It's alright.
 We've all been there.

-Thanks to a couple of posts on Facebook and Twitter, we've collected some of your top film suggestions and combined them with three of our staff picks to make a list of 13 films you ought to see.
+Thanks to a couple of posts on Facebook and Twitter, we've collected some of your top film suggestions and combined them with a few of our own picks to make a list of 13 films you ought to see.
 They'll make you laugh, cry, learn, and scratch your head in utter confusion.

-This is an experimental animated film by Richard Linklater that explores the life of an unnamed man and his interactions with a variety of people concerning the meaning of life, the nature of reality, and the structure of society.
-It features cameos of and brief scenes with many actors, filmmakers, and philosophers, among others.
+This experimental animated film by Richard Linklater explores the life of an unnamed man and his interactions with a variety of people concerning the meaning of life, the nature of reality, and the structure of society.
+It features cameos and brief scenes with many actors, filmmakers, and philosophers, among others.

-Mel Brooks' masterful spoof of classic horror makes fun of the monster films, the phenomena of never-ending sequels to films that don't need them, and cinema techniques from the thirties.
+Mel Brooks' masterful spoof of classic horror makes fun of the monster films, the phenomena of never-ending sequels to films that don't need them, and cinema techniques from the 1930s.

 Note that this is a 50-year-old Mel Brooks' movie, and not everything in it has aged gracefully.